-Orientalism and the 19th century, Orientalism and the exotic taste, Orientalism, England and France, Orientalism and Edward Said… that’s something that everyone interested in Islamic study have read and studied.
+Orientalism and the 19th century, Orientalism and the exotic taste, Orientalism, England and France, Orientalism and Edward Said… that’s something that everyone interested in Islamic study has read and studied.

 So, this is much the way I grew up, I studied, and I carried on my researches.
 Of course, also when posting things on Twitter or this blog, this attitude of non-Orientalism follows me, or at least I try to keep it firmly in my mind.